apostrophecms/docs/docs/guide/front-end-assets.md

 Here's how it works in a typical project with its own build process:

-- The project's JavaScript and styles are in a `src` folder at the root of the project, which always contains at least `index.js` and often `index.scss` as starting points, assuming that Sass SCSS files are part of your build process.
+- The project's JavaScript and styles are in a `src` folder at the root of the project, which always contains at least `index.js` and often `index.scss` as starting points, assuming that SCSS files are part of your build process.
 - The `dev` npm script in `package.json` runs your build process.
 If you're using webpack, that script might compile `src/index.js` and `src/index.scss` according to the rules in `webpack.config.js`.
 - At the end of the build, the bundled assets are written to `modules/asset/ui/public/sites.js`.
 - Any `.js` files Apostrophe finds in the `ui/public` folder of any module are automatically included in the asset bundle served to the visitor.
 - Whenever code changes are made, `nodemon` automatically restarts this cycle and refreshes the browser after a successful restart.

-But you don't have to use Sass, Webpack or any other specifics mentioned here, except for pushing the output into a `ui/public` folder so that Apostrophe can find it.
+But you don't have to use SCSS, Webpack or any other specifics mentioned here, except for pushing the output into a `ui/public` folder so that Apostrophe can find it.
 You can follow whatever process works best for you or your organization.